sayantan-025/Project-8-Web-Design-Landing-page/README.md

 - I Learned about flexbox in details.

-## This project took around 4.5 hours to complete.
+## This project took around 4.5 hours to complete and 1.5 hours to responsive.